isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-can-bed-bugs-live-in-your-skin.markdown

 in protected areas or crevices in different apartments and rooms.
 Therefore, having [bed bugs](https://pestpolicy.com/dead-bed-bugs/) won't signify dirtiness.
-## When Do Bedbugs Bite?
+## When DoÂ Bedbugs Bite?
 [Bedbugs will be jumping](https://pestpolicy.com/do-bed-bugs-jump/) up and down during the night to bite humans in their sleep.
 They'll pierce your skin to draw blood using its elongated beak.
 They'll feed for 3-10 minutes allowing it to get blood-engorged while also crawling away securely.
-The bites initially are painless but could lead to itchy welts.
+The bites initially are painless butÂ could lead to itchy welts.
 [Flea bites](https://pestpolicy.com/flea-bites-vs-bed-bug-bites/)
 will predominantly be located around your ankles, but bed bug bites are found on any exposed skin when humans are sleeping.
 Further, bed bugs don't have a central red spot like flea bites.
 ## Signs of Bed bugs Infestation?